 - Turn the crockpot to low and cook for 4 hours.

 - Carefully remove the roast.
 Also, remove the onions and celery with a slotted spoon and strain the liquid with a metal sieve.

 - Add 2 large yellow onions, skins removed and quartered, 6 large celery stalks, 6 large carrots, peeled and cut in large chunks, and 1 ½ pounds of small red new potatoes to the bottom of the crockpot.

 - Pour the beef liquid over the vegetables and place the roast on top.

 - Continue cooking the roast on low for another 4 to 5 hours or until the vegetables are tender and the meat falls apart.

-- Serve with either the au jus from the drippings or make a gravy. (see how to make gravy in notes below).
+- Serve with either the juice from the drippings or make a gravy. (see how to make gravy in the notes below).